 - Bake until golden brown.
 Cool completely before cutting into bars or squares.

-This recipe makes 8 large bars, or 16 of a “more polite size.”
+This recipe makes 9 large bars or 16 small squares.

 Yes!
-These cranberry bars slice without crumbling, as long as you cool them completely before slicing.
+These cranberry oat bars slice without crumbling, as long as you cool them completely before slicing.